 We look at where you live using the Scottish Index of Multiple Deprivation (SIMD).
 The index is divided into groups called 'Quintiles'.

 If your postcode is in Quintile 1 or 2 (the bottom 20% and 20 to 40% most deprived areas in Scotland) and your application is considered suitable for an offer, you'll receive an offer on the basis of the Minimum Entry Requirements.

-If you apply from a target school, where we have identified that few school leavers immediately progress to university, and your application is considered suitable for an offer, you’ll receive an offer on the basis of the Minimum Entry Requirements.
-This is the list of schools which we considered to be low progression for those who applied to study with us for courses beginning in September 2022, please email firstname.lastname@example.org.
+If you apply from a target school, where we have identified that few school leavers immediately progress to university, and your application is deemed suitable for an offer, you’ll receive an offer on the basis of the Minimum Entry Requirements.
+This is the list of target schools for courses beginning in September 2023.
+If you want to check whether a school was on the list for courses beginning in September 2022, please email firstname.lastname@example.org.

 3. Time spent in care